jyotivns78/Movie_Search_App/README.md

 * It will open the application in your browser.

-* There is the first screenshot given, which show after run the project -
+* There is the first screenshot given below, which show after run the project -

 ![before](https://user-images.githubusercontent.com/88193682/183402715-bd7e5d95-a449-41f3-8ca1-8dfedea57867.png)

-* There are second screenshot, after searching a movie like = Avegers,
+* There are second screenshot given below, after searching a movie like = Avegers,